 They feed mainly on small animals such as frogs, fish, and insects.
 Texas garter snakes will often use their sense of smell to locate prey before striking it with their sharp teeth.
 They will then swallow the prey whole and digest it in their stomachs over time.

-See also What is Tiffany Animal
+See also What is Thalassomedon Animal

 Texas garter snakes are also known for their defensive behavior when threatened by predators or humans.
 When confronted by a potential predator or threat, these snakes will coil up tightly into a ball or “S” shape and remain motionless until the threat has passed.
 They may also vibrate their tails rapidly as a warning sign to potential predators that they should not be approached any further.